MarcinOrlowski/trans-tool/docs/checks/brackets.md

 ## Description ##

-`Brackets` ensures all brackets that are found opened in the string are also closed and there's no unpaired bracket left.
-When `ignore_quoted` option is enabled and quotation mark is directly wrapped in one of the quotation marks specified in `quotation_marks` config list, then such bracket will be ignored.
-Note that bracket matching currently requires both opening and closing brackets to be the same as well as bracket to be directly wrapped in quotes as sole character:
+`Brackets` ensures all brackets found opened in the string are also closed, and there's no unpaired bracket left.
+When the `ignore_quoted` option is enabled and a bracket is directly wrapped in one of the quotation marks specified in the `quotation_marks` config list, then such bracket will be ignored.
+Note that bracket matching currently requires both opening and closing brackets to be the same, as well as the bracket to be directly wrapped in quotes as a sole character:

 ```text
 This is ["[" fine].